 Is it a good idea to increase the frequency of SIP to weekly or even daily to get better returns on your investment?
 SIPs help an individual invest in equity funds across different market levels and it, therefore, helps in averaging out the cost of investment.
 A popular notion is that if the frequency of SIP is increased it will help capture more market volatility than just once-in-a-month investing.

-…what if we miss out on sharp market movements just before our SIP date?
+What if we miss out on sharp market movements just before our SIP date?

-One can argue that if there is a very sharp rise in the stock markets just before you make an SIP, you could miss out on that gain and that a daily SIP would have helped to capitalize on it.
+One can argue that if there is a very sharp rise in the stock markets just before you make a SIP, you could miss out on that gain and that a daily SIP would have helped to capitalize on it.
 One has to however remember that such sharp movements in stock markets are not very common.
-And even if there was a sharp movement, one SIP is only a small portion of the overall investment that you will make, over, say a five, ten or fifteen-year period.
+And even if there was a sharp movement, one SIP is only a small portion of the overall investment that you will make, over, say a five, ten, or fifteen-year period.

-Thus, in the long-term, the return on your investment will not be impacted by changing the frequency of SIP.
+Thus, in the long term, the return on your investment will not be impacted by changing the frequency of SIP.

-Which Is the Best date for SIP Mutual Fund Investments?
+Which Is the Best Date for SIP Mutual Fund Investments?

 Our fancy for higher returns never ends!
-A very common question that is often asked by new Mutual Fund Investors is “which is the best date for SIP investments?”
-Is it the 5th, 15th or 20th of every month or any other date?
+A very common question that is often asked by new Mutual Fund Investors is “Which is the best date for SIP investments?”
+Is it the 5th, 15th, or 20th of every month or any other date?